 Walking up the road will drive you crazy as you look at the water.
-If Paddy Run were over on the other side of the valley in the Shenandoah National Park, this would be considered “big water”.
-The stream is typically 15 to 20 feet wide with a bottom that is covered with rocks; no sand at all.
+If Paddy Run were over on the other side of the valley in the Shenandoah National Park, this would be considered “big water.”
+The stream is typically 15 to 20 feet wide, with a bottom that is covered with rocks and no sand at all.
 In addition, there are plenty of boulders and flat ledges to provide the eye candy that a hard-core trout fisherman looks for.
-While there are some stretches of shallow riffles between the major drops in elevation, I had the impression that the stream was mostly one small pool tailing into the next small pool.
+While there are some shallow riffles between the major drops in elevation, I had the impression that the stream was mostly one small pool tailing into the next small pool.
 There is evidence of pressure at the larger pools in that you can see a beaten trail from the road leading down to the creek.
 Other than that, there is no trash — people seem to take care of this stream.

 On the day I was here, I walked directly to the end to do a full visual recon of the water and then began fishing my way back.
-It was getting late in the afternoon, so I only stopped at two or three places to flip my fly.
+It was late in the afternoon, so I only stopped at two or three places to flip my fly.
 I tried a green weenie and a small stonefly pattern with no results.

-Late in the day, I noticed a few small bugs flitting around so I attempted to match those with a size 20 BWO pattern.
+Late in the day, I noticed a few small bugs flitting around, so I attempted to match those with a size 20 BWO pattern.
 But, as the shadows deepened in the canyon, I’m not sure that the fly was visible to any fish.
-In addition to the stocked trout that are put in here, I bet that there is a brook trout population that lives here year round.
+In addition to the stocked trout that are put in here, I bet that there is a brook trout population that lives here year-round.
 When you look at the course of the stream and the dense overhanging vegetation that protects it, my assumption is that the water can stay cool – particularly if it is fed by a few spring creeks and seeps.

-Bottom Line: Paddy Run is place is definitely a keeper that I will return to in the spring after it is reloaded with fish.
+Paddy Run Trout Fishing Bottom Line: Paddy Run is place is definitely a keeper that I will return to in the spring after it is reloaded with fish.
 It looks like a good alternative to Passage Creek and some of the other east slope of the Blue Ridge streams like the Hughes and the Rose which get a significant amount of pressure based on their proximity to the Washington Metropolitan area.

 One final point is that the stream south of Route 600 is all private property and posted — so when you visit Paddy, be sure you fish upstream.